algolia/kubernetes-hands-on/13-affinity-anti-affinity/README.md

 In english words, this configuration means that we want to ensure that pods with the label `run=nginx` will not run on node with the same hostname (`kubernetes.io/hostname`).

 You also have `preferredDuringSchedulingIgnoredDuringExecution` to not require but only hints the scheduler.
-Carefull the configuration for this is different:
+Be careful the configuration for this is different:

 ```yml
 apiVersion: v1